samuraii77/samuraii77/README.md

 ## About Me

 I am a [security researcher](https://audits.sherlock.xyz/watson/samuraii77) with a proven track record on all major contest platforms, having achieved 3x🥇, 7x🥈, 4x🥉 in competitions and hundreds of H/M findings.
-I am a [Lead Senior Watson](https://docs.sherlock.xyz/audits/watsons/lead-senior-watson-selection-process) at Sherlock (under the X77 nickname) and have also completed numerous private audits for well-known audit teams in the space, such as [Sherlock](https://x.com/sherlockdefi), [Pashov Audit Group](https://x.com/PashovAuditGrp) and [Bail Security](https://x.com/bailsecurity).
+I am a [Lead Senior Watson](https://docs.sherlock.xyz/audits/watsons/lead-senior-watson-selection-process) at Sherlock under 2 accounts (000000 as solo and X77 as a team) and have also completed numerous private audits for well-known audit teams in the space, such as [Sherlock](https://x.com/sherlockdefi), [Pashov Audit Group](https://x.com/PashovAuditGrp) and [Bail Security](https://x.com/bailsecurity).

 For private audits or related work, reach out on: